 - processing requirements

 - nomination validity periods

-- nomination requirements and post arrival registration requirements for your particular nomination.
+- nomination requirements and post arrival registration requirements for your particular nomination or endorsement.

 Immigration SA reserves the right to change its nomination requirements.
 Any changes will be published on our website.